louisfrederic/ISUZU-DMAX-Can_filter/README.md

   "18 in 1 Can Bus Filter"

-There a tow versions out ther, a blue one and agreen one.
+There a two versions out there, a blue one and agreen one.
 They should be the same but I only testet my code on the blue one.

 ![alt text](https://github.com/louisfrederic/Can_filter/blob/main/dsc_6293-2-copy.jpg?raw=true)